Updated February 13th, 2019 – In recent years, nut milk such as almond, coconut, and cashew have become undeniably more popular among consumers.

 At any given grocery store, there are numerous different nut milk options.
-While store-bought nut milks may be convenient, these products have been pasteurized.
+While store-bought nut milk may be convenient, these products have been pasteurized.
 They are then stored in cartons lined with plastic and aluminum, both of which have toxic properties.

 Concerned about that aluminum cookware?
 Check out the best stainless steel cookware made without this potentially toxic metal.

 Additionally, in most store-bought nut milks one can find the ingredient carrageenan.
-This additive is used to thicken and preserve the milk, and contributes to the long list of obscure (and often unpronounceable ingredients) found on the back of the carton.
+This additive is used to thicken and preserve the milk and contributes to the long list of obscure (and often unpronounceable ingredients) found on the back of the carton.